People often consider vaping a safer alternative to cigarette smoking, but recent deaths and lung injuries may say otherwise.

 JOIN THE SCIENCE CONVERSATION

-Until next time, this is Sabrina Stierwalt with Everyday Einstein’s Quick and Dirty Tips for helping you make sense of science.
+Until next time, this is Sabrina Stierwalt with Ask Science’s Quick and Dirty Tips for helping you make sense of science.
 You can join the science conversation on Facebook or Twitter.
 If you have a question that you’d like to see on a future episode, send me an email at email@example.com.
 Keep up with new episodes!
 Subscribe on Apple, Spotify, or wherever you get your podcasts.
 You can even get cool science answers and news delivered straight to your inbox.